nikitavoloboev/data/education/education.md

 However I believe we are genuinely entering a new era of learning.
 Where the _showing_ part is as easy as opening a website.
 Where the _playing_ part is as easy as playing with the interactive game or visualisation of some idea or concept.
 Where _engaging_ means getting enough interest to find out more about what you have just learned.
 All of this makes learning as was done previously really inefficient and in many ways __kills__ the passion to learn new things.

 Learning is a process of self discovery.
 You are learning more about yourself as you learn about your surroundings.
-You learn about how complex some things and how limiting our own brains are.
+You learn about how complex some things are and how limiting our own brains are.
 How you are not really in control of your thoughts and how curiosity and imagination can produce really wonderful things.

 In essence, though, I just wish every person on this planet could get the same level of education as everyone else.
 And I hope to do my part in making that wish a reality with [Learn Anything][3].